wp-plugins/easy-facebook-feed/readme.txt

 With this plugin you can get your facebook posts on your wordpress website.

+== Description ==

+Get your facebook posts on your wordpress website in a easy way.

+*   Responsive layout.
+*   Displays shared links, video's, status updates and photo's.
+*   You can adjust the number of posts.
+*	Easy to use.

 == Installation ==

 This section describes how to install the plugin and get it working.